Undescribed taxon: Modern context and challenges

+Molecular approaches

+Modern molecular methods have introduced new ways of recognizing potential undescribed species through DNA analysis.
+Molecular Operational Taxonomic Units (MOTUs) are groups of organisms distinguished by DNA sequence similarity, often revealing diversity that exceeds known described species.
+For example, in some large-scale environmental DNA studies, the number of MOTUs can surpass described species by an order of magnitude.

+DNA barcoding, which uses standardized genetic markers to identify species, has become particularly important in recognizing undescribed taxa.
+When DNA sequences from specimens do not match any known species in reference databases, they may represent undescribed species.
+These are sometimes called "dark taxa" in molecular databases, as they lack formal taxonomic names.
+However, while molecular methods are powerful tools for discovering potential new species, they do not replace traditional taxonomic description.
+MOTUs and similar molecular groupings serve as important indicators of undescribed diversity, but formal species description typically requires additional evidence, including morphological analysis and ecological data.

 Provisional names in bacteriology

 In bacteriology, a valid publication of a name requires the deposition of the bacteria in a Bacteriology Culture Collection.
 Species for which this is impossible cannot receive a valid binomial name; these species are classified as Candidatus.

 Provisional names in botany

 A provisional name for a species may consist of the number or of some other designation of a specimen in a herbarium or other collection.
 It may also consist of the genus name followed by such a specimen identifier or by a provisional specific epithet which is enclosed by quotation marks.
 In the latter case, the author citation may be replaced by the Latin term ineditus or ined., meaning "unpublished".
 As of 2013, many species of the flowering plant genus Polyscias can be found in the scientific literature under such a designation.
 An enquoted name, however, is not necessarily unpublished.
 It may be an illegitimate name that has not yet been replaced by a correct name.
 For example, the name "Endressia" (sensu Whiffin) was published in 2007 for a genus in family Monimiaceae, but is an illegitimate homonym of Endressia J.Gay in family Apiaceae.
 In 2010, it was noted as illegitimate, but still used with quotation marks.
 This name was replaced with Pendressia in 2018.